Wondering what to take to mexico?

 This is where the VPN comes in.
 The VPN disguises your connection, so your information is essentially invisible to anyone looking to do anything nefarious. 🔐 NordVPN

-5. External Battery: When traveling, you tend to be on your phone doing high battery-usage activities like using a maps app to get around, more than in everyday life.
-You’re also not always in places with access to an outlet.
+When traveling, you tend to be on your phone doing high battery-usage activities like using a map app to get around, more so than in your everyday life.
+Similarly, you’re also not always in places with access to an outlet to re-charge it. 🔋 Anker 20000mAh Power Bank

-The solution is to have an external battery, sometimes called a power bank or portable charger.
+So what do you do?
+The solution is to have an external battery, also called a power bank, portable battery charger or portable charger.

-🎧 Pro tip: Mexico is a festive, but loud, country.
+🎧 Mexico Travel Tips: Mexico is a festive, but loud, country.
 If you’re not bringing noise canceling earbuds, do consider noise canceling ear plugs, so you’ll get a peaceful night’s sleep.

-7. Windproof Travel Umbrella: A travel umbrella will come in handy for, of course, the rain… but also somewhere less obvious.
-Mexico’s famous ruins, like Chichen Itza near Cancun and Tulum, and Teotihuacan near Mexico City, are fully open sites with very little shade.
+A travel umbrella will come in handy for, of course, the rain… but also somewhere less obvious.
+Mexico ruins, like Chichen Itza near Cancun and Tulum, and Teotihuacan near Mexico City, are fully open sites with very little shade.

 In a very sunny, hot country like Mexico, getting caught in the sun can sometimes be as bad as getting caught in the rain! ☔️ Windproof Travel Umbrella

-8. Neck Pillow: These are game changers on the plane, and also if you’re doing any travel within Mexico.
-For those who have any long bus or car travel planned for Mexico, the neck pillow will help make journeys more relaxing, as roads in Mexico aren’t always smooth. 😴 Memory Foam Neck Pillow
+These are game changers on the plane, and also if you’re doing any travel within Mexico.
+For those who have any long bus or car travel planned for Mexico, the neck pillow will help make journeys more relaxing, as roads in Mexico aren’t always smooth. 😴 Memory Foam Neck Pillow & Travel Kit

 RELATED BLOG 📸 How to Get Awesome Solo Travel Photos + 5 Free Presets